zhouwg/kantv/docs/FAQ.md

 One year later(on 03-23-2024), I read an article from <a href="https://changelog.com/podcast/532">https://changelog.com/podcast/532</a>

 A few days ago, I didn't understand why Georgi Gerganov open source such a powerful whisper.cpp and all these iOS/Android app are free.
 After reading this article, I think I understand a little bit.
-I want to / have to say that Georgi Gerganov is a real great genius programmer. just my personal thoughts, this could/should/might NOT be happend in my country:
+I'd like to say that Georgi Gerganov is a real great genius programmer. just my personal thoughts, this could/should/might NOT be happend in my country:

 <ul>
 <li>